-Recreate Network 1 on the breadboard using a 1500 $\Omega$ resistor.
+Recreate Network 1 on the breadboard using a 1500 Ω resistor.
 The PowerLab serves as the voltage source (1.5 V).
 Measurements of voltage, current, and resistance are made with the Voltmeter.
 In order for the Voltmeter to gather accurate data, both the red and black probes must be in contact with bare wire in circuit.
 Also, the dial should be adjusted to "DC Voltage" in a range appropriate for the scale of any individual experimental setup.

-1. For the voltage measurement, touch both probes of the voltmeter across the two ends of the resistor (the voltmeter is in parallel in this circuit).
-2. Voltage (Network 1):V When measuring the resistance of the resistor (not the voltage drop), DISCONNECT the voltage source and, again, touch both probes across the resistor.
-Resistance (Network 1):Ω 3.
-To measure current, the voltmeter must be in SERIES in the circuit.
-Break the circuit and add the voltmeter as part of the circuit.
+For the voltage measurement, touch both probes of the Volt meter across the two ends of the resistor.
+When measuring the resistance of the resistor (not the voltage drop), DISCONNECT the voltage source and, again, touch both probes across the resistor.
+To measure current, the Volt meter must be in SERIES in the circuit.
 Take note that the red and black probes must be oriented properly in reference to the current flow.
 The current might be too low to measure with your voltmeter.
+If so calculate the current you would expect from the measure of V and R.

+Voltage (Network 1): V

+Resistance (Network 1): Ω

+Current (Network 1): A

-If so calculate the current you would expect from the measure of V and R. Current (Network 1):A w with the Power Lab measure the voltage across Network 1, just as you did with the tmeter.
-1. Disconnect the voltmeter and connect the leads for the voltage-measuring probe with the red and black clips.
+Now with the Power Lab measure the voltage across Network 1, just as you did with the volt meter.
+Disconnect the voltmeter and connect the leads for the voltage measuring probe with the red and black clips.
 Next, proceed to use the cursor to click on "Channel 1" (right hand side of screen).
 Click and go to "input amplifier".
 Then, in the box, click on the "differential" button and set range to 5 V. Click "OK" to save changes.

-5. Click on "Start" (lower right hand corner) to collect data.
+Click on "Start" (lower right hand corner) to collect data.
 One can stop at any time to measure the voltage deflections.
-6. To measure the voltage collected, click "Stop" and use the "M" cursor (lower left corner) and move it to the baseline by dragging it over.
-7. Then, place the free cursor on the top of the voltage trace to measure the amplitude.
-Read the change in voltage ( $\Delta V$ ) and record the data below.
+To measure the voltage collected, click "Stop" and use the "M" cursor (lower left corner) and move it to the baseline by dragging it over.
+Then, place the free cursor on the top of the voltage trace to measure the amplitude.
+Read the change in voltage (ΔV) and record the data on paper.
 You can confirm the results with the stand-alone voltmeter.

-Ch ange in voltage (ΔV)=V 1.4 ) Resistance and Conductance in Series ea inciple of the Voltage Divider: For resistors in series, the sum of the voltage drops across ch resistor is equal to the voltage of the source.
-The voltage across each individual resistor pends on the fraction of the total resistance that resistor represents.
+1.4) Resistance and Conductance in Series

+Principle of the Voltage Divider: For resistors in series, the sum of the voltage drops across each resistor is equal to the voltage of the source.
+The voltage across each individual resistor depends on the fraction of the total resistance that resistor represents.
 Hence:

-$V_1 = V{(source)} \frac{R_1}{R_1 + R_2}$
+$$V_1 = V{(source)} \frac{R_1}{R_1 + R_2}$$